What is special about the divisors of 24?: The Chinese remainder theorem

 \section{The Chinese remainder theorem}

-In this section I will use the Chinese remainder theorem to give what is probably the geodesic proof of our main result.
+In this section I will use the Chinese remainder theorem to give what is probably the shortest proof of Theorem \ref{main}.
 The Chinese remainder theorem in its classical form talks about simultaneous solutions to a system of linear congruences.
-The same can be stated succinctly as an isomorphism of rings \cite[Page 265]{DummitFoote}
+It can be restated succinctly as an isomorphism of rings \cite[Page 265]{DummitFoote}